vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 number uniquely identifies a juridical unit, and can not be changed.
 It may still be possible to move existing agreements.

+Clarification of terms:
+* Merchant: A juridical unit, typically called a business or company, identified with organization number ("orgno").
+* MSN: The unique id of a sale unit.
+A merchant may have one or more sale units.
+  MSN is short for "Merchant Serial Number", but (sadly) identifies a sale unit, not a merchant.

 Here are some typical cases:

 1. If the merchant wants to move agreements from